hpaluch/pic32mx-comp/README.md

   - please see Page 73 (real page 83) of
     [MIPS32(R) M4K Manual][MIPS32 M4K Manual]
   - it is similar to SYSTICK on ARM Cortex-M CPUs
+- `CVREF`
+  - voltage reference (threshold) for comparator
+  - set to 1.65V (half of Vdd = 3.3/2) using CVRR=1 and CVRCON=12
+  - measured 1.63V on Pin 25 CV<sub>REFOUT</sub> with DMM
+- `CMP1`
+  - Comparator 1
+  - C+IN (non-inverting input) connected to CVREF
+  - C-IN (inverting input) connected to C1INB pin
+  - generates interrupt on low-to-high
+  - CVOUT available to check behaviour

 Thanks to "After Build" command you can see generated assembler listing under: